GOP bill advances that would curb emergency election changes during pandemic

 Smith’s amendment would restrict the use of emergency powers by the state’s chief election officer to natural disasters or “extremely inclement weather” that occurs within 21 days of an election.
 The emergency powers could also be extended in times of war.

 It would also prevent the secretary of state from reducing the number of polling sites in a county by more than 35%.
-Many counties reduced the number of in-person polling sites on Tuesday.
+Many counties reduced the number of in-person polling sites last Tuesday.

 “I’m protecting the polls so people can go to the polls,” Smith said, pushing back at the criticism that his proposal amounted to voter suppression.